prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "You're a coward and a pup.
 I'll tell my big brother on you, and he can thrash you with his little finger."
 % I will definitely tell him- he will hit you!- he said.
 "What do I care for your big brother?
-I've got a brother that's bigger than he is— and what's more, he can throw him over that fence, too."
-[Both brothers were imaginary.]
+%I`m not afraid of your brother.
 % I also have a brother.
 %He is older than your brother.
+My brother can throw him over that fence, too."
+[Both brothers were imaginary.]
 "YOUR saying so don't make it so."

 Tom drew a line in the dust with his big toe, and said: